Starbucks beats quarterly sales estimate on pricey drinks, robust demand

 While restaurants such as McDonald's Corp MCD.N and Yum Brands Inc YUM.N have drawn inflation-hit Americans with cheaper meals, higher priced Starbucks coffee and cold beverages have enjoyed a steady stream of higher-income customers.

+The company's U.S. comparable sales rose 11% in the quarter, also boosted by the return of its iconic Pumpkin Spice Latte - which, according to Credit Suisse analysts, contributed to the highest sales week in Starbucks' history.

-Starbucks said U.S. comparable store sales rose 11% in the quarter.
-The jump helped the company cushion the hit from a 16% decline in comparable sales in China, where it is still reeling under a zero-COVID policy that has forced its seating areas shut and kept customers away.
+The jump helped Starbucks cushion the hit from a 16% decline in comparable sales in China, where it is still reeling under a zero-COVID policy that has forced its seating areas shut and kept customers away.

+Wall Street analysts expected Starbucks' comparable sales in China to drop by 20%, according to analysts at Gordon Haskett.
+The company had reported a 44% slump in the previous quarter.

+"We saw accelerating demand for Starbucks coffee around the world in Q4 and throughout the year," said interim Chief Executive Officer Howard Schultz.

 Total net revenue rose to $8.41 billion from $8.15 billion a year earlier, compared with analysts' average estimate of $8.31 billion.